-- In course assessment, consisting of a statistics exam, poster abstract/presentation and a reflective essay. - Dissertation of between 10,000 and 15,000 words. - Oral examination (minimum of 45 minutes and normally not exceeding 90 minutes).
+- In course assessment, consisting of a statistics exam, poster presentation and a graphical abstract. - Dissertation of between 10,000 and 15,000 words. - Oral examination (minimum of 45 minutes and normally not exceeding 90 minutes).

 5. Assessment:

 Course requirements to be completed before submission of the dissertation and oral examination: